unrealcv/unrealcv/docs/plugin/install.rst

 Install UnrealCV Plugin
 =======================

-This page briefly describes how to install UnrealCV as a UE4 plugin.
+This page briefly describes how to install UnrealCV as an Unreal Engine plugin.
 Make sure you read :doc:`getting started </tutorials/getting_started>` before trying to use the plugin.

 Use compiled plugin binary
 --------------------------